GeoffAWaddington/CSI30Wiki/Virtual-Widgets.md

 * OnTrackSelection - fires when a track is selected in Reaper.
 * OnPageEnter - fires after a new Page has been entered.
 * OnPageLeave - fires before the the old Page has been exited.
-* OnInitialization -- fires when CSI initializes -- not valid for EuCon -- if needed for EuCon, will add later
+* OnInitialization -- fires when CSI initializes